sscivier/Github-Copilot-Atlas/README.md

 ### Executing a Plan with Atlas

 ```
-@Atlas Implement the plan in .sisyphus/plans/user-authentication-plan.md
+Implement the plan that was devised by Promethus in the previous prompt
 ```

 Atlas will: